-Reaction To Trump's Infection: Sympathy In South Korea, Schadenfreude In China
+Reaction To Trump's Infection: Sympathy In South Korea, Some Schadenfreude In China

 South Korea's President Moon Jae-in sent a message to President Trump on Friday, wishing him and First Lady Melania Trump a "swift recovery" after they tested positive for the coronavirus.
 "We'd also like to send special words of solace and encouragement to your family and U.S. citizens," Moon wrote.

 Among South Korea's neighbors, there was little other immediate official reaction to the news of President Trump's infection with COVID-19.
-The news was reported without commentary by state-run media in China, which Trump blames as the source of the global pandemic.
-U.S. allies such as South Korea and Japan are under mounting pressure from Washington to join it in confronting Beijing.
+A Chinese foreign ministry spokesperson told Reuters that China — which Trump has blamed as the source of the global pandemic — hopes Trump and his wife will soon recover.
+Chinese social media users mocked Trump, but the news was reported without commentary by state-run media.
+U.S. allies such as South Korea and Japan are under mounting pressure from Washington to join the U.S. in confronting Beijing.

 South Korea's Yonhap News Agency quoted an anonymous government source saying Seoul is monitoring financial markets for signs of instability caused by Trump's illness.